snikket-im/snikket-android/README.md

 XMPP like email for example is a federated protocol which means that there is not one company you can create your 'official xmpp account' with but there are hundreds or even thousands of provider out there.
 To find one use a web search engine of your choice.
-Or maybe your univeristy has one.
+Or maybe your university has one.
 Or you can run your own.
 Or ask a friend to run one.
 Once you found one you can use Conversations to create an account.
 Just select 'register new account on server' within the create account dialog.